 - Line 5 – Tick box “Legal Alien Allowed to Work”

 - Lines 9 & 10 – If you are under 18 years old and applying for Social Security Number (SSN), complete the lines.
 For mother’s “Last” name, use their maiden surname (name at birth before marriage).
 For 9B and 10B, leave blank unless your parent(s) have U.S. social security number (SSN).
-If they have SSN but you don’t know it, mark Unknown.
+If parent(s) have SSN but you don’t know it, mark Unknown.

 - Line 12 – Complete only if you are applying for replacement SSN, NOT for initial SSN